williamtran29/styleguides/ux-dev/svg.md

 If you're using an SVG as an image's `src`, follow the normal rules for `alt` text and accessibility.

 If the SVG is inline, add `role="presentation"` if it's purely decorative.
-However, if it needs descriptive text, add an `aria-label` to the SVG tag and consider putting that text in a `<title>` element as well.
+However, if it needs descriptive text, add an `aria-label` to the SVG tag and consider putting that text in a [`<title>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/desc) element as well.
 The `aria-label` will be announced to screen readers and the `<title>` will create a hover "tooltip" for sighted users on devices with pointers.

+You may also consider adding [`<desc>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/desc) elements.
+If an SVG is rendered in a non-graphical way, `<desc>` elements may be shown/read to users.
+You can add a `<title>` or a `<desc>` to every `<g>` if needed.
+Keep your users' needs in mind, however: if assistive tech reading _multiple_ descriptions or titles would be tedious or pedantic, stick with a single description.

 ```xml
 <svg aria-label="DockYard Logo">